dataninja-python/iGarageSale/README.md

 * udemy: https://www.udemy.com/course/build-an-amazon-clone
     * NOTE: this course does a good job of breaking down get, post, put and delete
     * NOTE: also, breaks down building an app into good bite-sized chunks
+    * NOTE: the bcrypt process used in the course helped me make my app more secure
+      * i.e., in the course, we explicitly encrypt data pre-sending it to the db;
+        i'm still unsure if we did that in the fruits auth example

 ## Challenges
 * I quickly realized I lacked a firm understanding of CRUD and WHY things were